emehtata/fb-autoposter/README.md

 ## Usage

-With parameters:
+With parameters you can do instant post:

-python3 autoposter.py "Description" "http://www.example.com/link"
+python3 autoposter.py pagename "Description" "http://www.example.com/link"

 Without parameters tries to read outbox/* timetable files and schedule posts.